• Skip to primary navigation

 • Allow the bread to cool completely before removing it from the pan and slicing it.

-• Try spreading raspberry chia seed jam on top of the pumpkin spice bread for a wonderful breakfast.
+• Try spreading your favorite jam on the pumpkin spice bread for a beautiful breakfast.

 • Or serve with Chia Pudding!